Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

       + Security Analyst Tier 3 – Threat Hunter: Proactively searches for suspicious behavior and tests and assesses network security to detect advanced threats and identify areas of vulnerability or insufficiently protected assets
       + Security Architect: Designs the security system and its processes, and integrates various technological and human components
       + Compliance Auditor: Oversees the organization’s adherence to internal and external rules and regulations
+    + SOC Challenges
+      + Shortage of cybersecurity skills: Many SOC teams are understaffed and lack the advanced skills necessary to identify and respond to threats in a timely and effective manner.
+The (ISC)² Workforce Study estimated that the cybersecurity workforce needs to grow by 145% to close skills gap and better defend organizations worldwide.
+      + Too many alerts: As organizations add new tools for threat detection, the volume of security alerts grows continually.
+With security teams today already inundated with work, the overwhelming number of threat alerts can cause threat fatigue.
+In addition, many of these alerts do not provide sufficient intelligence, context to investigate, or are false positives.
+False positives not only drain time and resources, but can also distract teams from real incidents.
+      + Operational Overhead: Many organizations use an assortment of disconnected security tools.
+This means that security personnel must translate security alerts and policies between environments, leading to costly, complex, and inefficient security operations.

 - SOAR solutions - Security Orchestration, Automation & Response solutions <br>
   + It is a software solution that enables security teams to integrate and coordinate separate tools into streamlined threat response workflows.